 Cereus is a genus of 34 officially accepted species of large columnar cacti native to South America.
 It is one of the oldest names in the family Cactaceae, described by Philip Miller in 1754.
-Until the 1920s, "cereus" is a name used to describe any cactus with a very elongated body, including columnar cacti and epiphytic cacti.
-Over 500 species previously classified in the genus Cereus are now reclassified as a separate genus.
+Until the 1920s, Cereus was used to describe any cactus with a very elongated body, including columnar and epiphytic cacti.
+Over 500 species previously classified in Cereus are now reclassified as separate genera.

 Members of the genus Cereus are generally shrubby or tree-like columnar cacti with 4 to 10 well-defined ribs lined with rows of large areoles armed with several stout spines.
 Flowers are large, funnel-shaped, usually white, sometimes pink, purple, and rarely cream, yellow or greenish.
 They are fragrant and nocturnal.
 The fruits of some species are edible.
 They are globose to ovoid, naked, usually red but sometimes yellow with white or pink pulp.
 The seeds are large, ovoid, and glossy black.